Clinical Practice Guideline

 - Elementary school-aged children (6-11 years of age) should be treated with FDA-approved medications for ADHD and /or behavioral therapy.

-- Adolescents (12-18 years of age) should be treated with FDA-approved medications for ADHD and may be treated with behavioral therapy.
+- Adolescents (12-18 years of age) should be treated with FDA-approved medications, with assent, for ADHD and may be treated with behavioral therapy.

 - Medication doses should be titrated to achieve maximum benefit with minimum adverse effects.